serverlessnext/lumni/README.rst

 Intro
 -------------
-TLDR; think of Lumni as the glue between various tools, services and platforms, that aspires to make the whole data experience more enjoyable and efficient.
-The tool is written in Rust, runs as both a command-line utility and in the browser.
+Think of Lumni as the glue between various data related tools, services and platforms, aspiring to make the overall data experience more enjoyable and efficient.

-Initially launched as a tool to simplify interactions with S3 object storage, our long-term goal for Lumni is to embrace a much broader spectrum of data-related operations.
+Originally created to simplify interactions with S3 object storage, the goal for Lumni has expanded to encompass a wider array of data-related operations.
+Our approach is to complement and seamlessly integrate with existing top-tier data tools, aiming to offer unified experiences across diverse computing environments and interfaces—be it CommandLine, Web, or API.

 We envision developing Lumni into not just a cool and useful utility that simplifies working with data, but also a system that can seamlessly move into production in a cost-effective and scalable manner.

-We're not here to reinvent the wheel -- unless we encounter one that's not rolling smoothly.
-Fortunately, the tech landscape is filled with robust tools that excel at their specific functions.
-Our aim is to complement and integrate these existing resources, focusing on providing seamless and unified experiences across different computing environments and interfaces (CommandLine, Web, API).
+We're dedicated to evolving Lumni into a utility that not only makes data handling simpler but also supports its integration into production workflows in a way that is both cost-effective and scalable.

+Built with Rust, Lumni operates flexibly as a command-line tool and within the browser, embodying our commitment to versatility and performance.

 Design principles
 ------------------